-Thank you for your contacting me about planning practice on shale development.
+Thank you for contacting me about fracking.

-Thank you again for taking to bring your views to my attention.
+Thank you again for taking the time to contact me.

 With best wishes.